VardanGrigoryan/avl_map/README.md

 The project also contains randomized stress tests which are intended to check the correctness of algorithms.

 ## Prerequisites
-The basic part of this project is just one header file ```map.hpp```  which contains whole the functionality.
 To be able to test the updates one should be able to build and run the tests using the following tools:

 For Linux: